DiscoverEveryday Disciple Podcast

 Description

-In the Everyday Disciple Podcast, we'll show you how the good news of the Gospel, and our Christian faith, can naturally and confidently be woven into any and every area of life.
+In each episode, we'll show you how the good news of the Gospel and Christian faith can naturally and confidently be woven into any and every area of life.
 We'll help you make discipleship a lifestyle and gain greater spiritual freedom and relational peace.

 Each episode is pretty fast-paced, and even though it's serious stuff, it can be funny too.
 We always wrap up with clear action steps for you to get started with the "Big 3" takeaways.